Documentation Home

 The audit log plugin can use any of several strategies for log writes.
 Regardless of strategy, logging occurs on a best-effort basis, with no guarantee of consistency.

 To specify a write strategy, set the audit_log_strategy system variable at server startup.
 By default, the strategy value is ASYNCHRONOUS and the plugin logs asynchronously to a buffer, waiting if the buffer is full.
-It's possible to tell the plugin not to wait (PERFORMANCE) or to log synchronously, either using file system caching (SEMISYNCHRONOUS) or forcing output with a sync() call after each write request (SYNCHRONOUS).
+You can tell the plugin not to wait (PERFORMANCE) or to log synchronously, either using file system caching (SEMISYNCHRONOUS) or forcing output with a sync() call after each write request (SYNCHRONOUS).

 For asynchronous write strategy, the audit_log_buffer_size system variable is the buffer size in bytes.
 Set this variable at server startup to change the buffer size.
 The plugin uses a single buffer, which it allocates when it initializes and removes when it terminates.
 The plugin does not allocate this buffer for nonasynchronous write strategies.